We have been waiting for so long, but it’s done: Spring has finally arrived!

 I hope you’ll find this post useful for your vocabulary building.
 If you like this kind of vocabulary posts, these are the other ones:

-If you have specific requests of topics and themes, just leave a comment here below or send me an email at cinzia@instantlyitaly.
+If you have specific requests for topics and themes, just leave a comment here below or send me an email at cinzia@instantlyitaly.

 If you are interested in improving your Italian language skills, I’d suggest you check Chiacchieriamo, your way of chatting with an Italian without moving from home.